Skip to content

 Durbuy-Worlds-smallest-City_Facts-About-Belgium

-Durbuy Worlds Smallest City
+Durbuy the world’s Smallest City

 Durbuy Gardens Worlds smallest City Facts About Belgium Connolly Cove Located in Western Europe, Belgium is famous for its chocolate, waffles and beer production as well as its architecture and rich culture.
 In this article we will cover our top 10 interesting facts about Belgium, that you may not already know.

-Bush sculptures in Durbuy Belgium
+Bush sculptures in Durbuy, Belgium

 #10 Christmas Village in Liège